btrask/stronglink/SUBSTANCE.md

 	- Floating point
 		- Don't use floats, except for specialized applications
 			- E.g. scientific computing, simulation, audio, graphics...
-			- Don't use floats for money, duh
+			- Don't use floats for money!
 		- Be very cautious about using floats in code that needs to be secure, reliable, [reproducible](https://thewinnower.com/papers/954-why-bitwise-reproducibility-matters), etc.
 			- Consider fixed point?
 (Outside of my experience)
 		- Don't compare floats using strict equality